What Can Go Wrong, Will Eventually Go Wrong! Back-up in The Hotel.

 In an ideal world, we would now make a back-up to a cloud solution, to a) have three back-ups of our images and b) have one back-up in a different location.

-I usually don’t do this for a very simple reason.
+I often don’t do this for a very simple reason.
 Wireless LAN’s in hotels are usually really slow.
 Uploading large amounts of images into the cloud via the hotel WLAN is therefore very often not an option.
 Even worse if you are on a campground.
-Hence why I usually don’t even bother.
+Hence why I don’t even bother.

 Keep Your Two Back-up Disks Separate